rysdev/shuffleFit/README.md

 substituted with dumbbells for the same effect.

 The user options page only provides functions for registered users.
-More options will be added later but now all users have the option to delete their user data from the database.
+All users have the option to delete their user data from the database.

 Admins have an added option to the add routines to the database.
 This page has three forms for adding